 A team of experts qualified in the development and management of digital solutions for open and social learningWeb2learn co-founders

 Katerina Zourou, Ph.D, is a recognized researcher in the area of digital (language) education, having produced a research book, journal special issues, and several peer reviewed papers (full list).
-She is regularly invited to give invited talks or to participate to expert panels.
+She is regularly invited to give invited talks or join expert panels.

 Katerina is the Director of Web2Learn and gives lectures at masters level (University of Grenoble Alpes, France, and Hellenic Open University, Greece).